Protect yourself using whatever means are necessary.

 - Officers will initiate a search for the attacker using all available resources.

-- Officers will make all attempts to protect the College community from the attacker
+- Officers will make all attempts to protect the University community from the attacker

-- Officers will notify the Chief of Campus Police and notification of College officials will begin.
+- Officers will notify the Chief of Campus Police and notification of University officials will begin.

 - Wellness and counseling will be notified.